-Some say sales (upselling and cross-selling) is a form of art, however, I think it’s rather communication done smartly.
-Upselling and cross-selling mean that in the hospitality industry you basically just offer complementary services to those who’s journey would be enhanced by experiencing these little extras.
+Some say sales (upselling and cross-selling) is a form of art, however, I think it’s rather a communication done smartly.
+Upselling and cross-selling mean that in the hospitality industry you basically just offer complementary services to those whose journey would be enhanced by experiencing these little extras.
 The people you can sell to, are coming to your hotel or are already on your premises, so no need to connect with strangers.
 They have a motivation to buy because they are on vacation; trying to enjoy their well-deserved time.
 This all sounds easy, but we still see a lot of hotels struggling to make more income.
 Let us guide you through some common mistakes and help you improve your hotel’s revenue.

 Your focus points when selling should be:

 1. Know your customer – who are they, what are they looking for?